-Bali is often considered the go-to destination for Australians who want to go overseas and have fun, either staying in nice hotels or Easy Villa – or spending time in homestays on a budget.
+Bali is often considered the go-to destination for Australians who want to go overseas and have fun, either staying in nice hotels or a villa from Easy Bali Villas – or spending time in homestays on a budget.
 In fact, many may become so entranced at all on offer that they forget all about the budget.
 After all, if you are going to have a great holiday, why not spend a little more to make it even more fun?

 There are so many things to do and see in Bali that you may not know quite where to start.
 Here are ten tips to help you make the most of your holiday.